On govt’s plea to transfer all petitions relating to citizenship law, SC issues notices

 Review internet suspension in J&K forthwith rules Supreme Court

-The top court said lawyers moving to different states for attending hearing in CAA matters is not its priority.
+The top court said lawyers moving to different states for attending the hearing in CAA matters is not its priority.

 Mehta informed the top court that a petition will be coming before the Karnataka High Court on Thursday.